gterrono/houston/README.md

 - deleting and creating documents
 - inline editing (double-click on a cell)
 - filtering and sorting by names
-- arbitrary mongo filters (see the last filter), so long as you're comfortable with Mongo.
 - support for nested objects
 - (limited, mostly read-only) support for arrays